17twenty/lintball/lib/githooks/README.md

 + Ensure the commit hook script is executable
 + Remove any existing pre-commit symlink
 + symlink your pre-commit script into the .git/hooks/ repo
++ toggle debug logging output on the linting script

 ###  Clone this repo locally
 ```bash